Mpouransari/Tarantula-Auto-Trade-Strategy-T-TAS/README.md

 This strategy allows users to execute trades directly from Tradingview and receive an accurate order in MT5/MT4.
 You can change certain settings like allowed icons, risk factor and more

--You can order from several time frames
+-You can order from several time frames and Assets

--Detail your profit at a certain level or track your SL and TP
+-This is a strategy that automatically issues a signal and transmits the output signal to Metatrader, and you can determine the limit of profit and loss according to your risk management and enjoy trading.

 ** You can also specify a certain amount for the minimum profit so that when the price reaches that level, your trade will be saved

+This strategy follows all pricing rules required for market analysis + a series of special calculations and signals are issued accordingly.
+Then the issued signal is transferred to MetaTrader where it is executed automatically , this strategy is a powerful tool with very high accuracy that helps you recognize the market trend with a win rate of more than 80% in forex charts and indicators. .

 # T-TAS PERFORMANCE